CoLRev-Environment/colrev/docs/source/dev_docs/setup/part_3_colrev.rst

    # Build the docs locally (optional)
    cd docs
    make html
-   pre-commit run --all # to format the pages

 To test CoLRev in a demo project, run the following commands (using the shell / ``Ctrl``\ +\ ``Alt``\ +\ ``T``):